speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Notes on MNE

-The benchmark relies on [MNE](https://mne.tools/stable/index.html), which, by default, stores a config file at `$HOME/.mne/mne-python.json` and downloads data to `$HOME/mne-data`.
+The code relies on [MNE](https://mne.tools/stable/index.html), which, by default, stores a config file at `$HOME/.mne/mne-python.json` and downloads data to `$HOME/mne-data`.
 However, in some cases, the home directory may not exist, have storage limitations, or be on a shared filesystem where data operations are restricted by the system admin.

 To set up a different folder for MNE, follow these steps: